infojam-james/Test-Cases/Investigations/Authorising-an-investigation/investigations-15.md

 >**YorSafety: Investigation authorised**

 >This investigation has now been authorised by the Accountable Person.
+The Health & Safety Team will shortly close the case.
+You will still be able to add and update actions.